 In compliance with Federal Statutes this task assists PVPC in identifying Title VI responsibilities and addressing environmental justice and social equity issues as part of its transportation planning process.
-This task addresses the goals of the RTP and the region's Language Access Plan to enhance the existing public participation process, better identify protected populations, and develop performance measures to evaluate transportation deficiencies, benefits, and burdens.
+This task addresses the goals of the RTP and the region's Language Access Plan (LAP) to enhance the existing public participation process, better identify protected populations, and develop performance measures to evaluate transportation deficiencies, benefits, and burdens.

-- 1. Update to the regional Four Factor analysis 2019. - 2.
-Expanded membership on the Pioneer Valley Joint Transportation Committee (JTC) to include representatives from the pedestrian and mobility impaired communities. - 3.
-Developed bilingual public notices for transportation products. - 4.
+- 1. Update to the regional Four Factor analysis 2019. - Expanded membership on the Pioneer Valley Joint Transportation Committee (JTC) to include representatives from the pedestrian and mobility impaired communities. - 3.
+Developed public notices for transportation products that comply with the region's LAP. - 4.
 Updated and submitted revised Title VI program to MassDOT Office of Diversity and Civil Rights (ODCR) and FTA. - 5.
 Annual reporting to MassDOT on EJ, Title VI and LEP.

-- 1. Continue use of the MassDOT "Engage Tool" to improve public outreach and interaction with the public.
+- Continue use of the MassDOT "Engage Tool" to improve public outreach and interaction with the public.
 Staff will continue to identify new stakeholders and meet with regional organizations and groups to facilitate participation in the regional transportation planning process. - 2.
-Revise and update the email database of community contacts for non-profit and community based organizations. - 3.
-Identify training opportunities for staff regarding federal revisions to Title VI, LEP and EJ.
+Revise and update the email database of community contacts for non-profit and community based organizations. - Identify training opportunities for staff regarding federal revisions to Title VI, LEP and EJ.
 Work with MassDOT, Massachusetts RPAs, and local partners to identify best practices to improve LEP and Environmental Justice outreach and planning.

-- 4. Provide an annual update of documented complaints, Title VI related activities, and progress in implementing Title VI programs to MassDOT. - 5.
-Update Title VI Mapping tools for Title VI and EJ populations for PVPC communities to include data from the most recent version of the ACS. - 6.
-Sign Certification and Assurances as put out by FTA/FHWA.
-Include Title VI language (as referenced by FHWA) into contracts with third party consultants advising entities of Title VI obligations. - 7.
-Regularly monitor the benefits and burdens of transportation projects and conduct ongoing analysis of ways to engage all groups within the region and to increase participation in the transportation planning process. - 8.
-Distribute Notice of Beneficiaries to community organizations and relevant contacts as identified in the Public Participation Plan - 9.
-Develop bilingual products and public notices for the MPO to provide increased opportunities for under-served populations to be represented in the public participation process.
+- 4. Provide an annual update of documented complaints, Title VI related activities, and progress in implementing Title VI programs to MassDOT. - Update Title VI Mapping tools for Title VI and EJ populations for PVPC communities to include data from the most recent version of the ACS. - Sign Certification and Assurances as put out by FTA/FHWA.
+Include Title VI language (as referenced by FHWA) into contracts with third party consultants advising entities of Title VI obligations. - Regularly monitor the benefits and burdens of transportation projects and conduct ongoing analysis of ways to engage all groups within the region and to increase participation in the transportation planning process. - 8.
+Distribute Notice of Beneficiaries to community organizations and relevant contacts as identified in the Public Participation Plan - Provide translations consistent with the region's LAP for products and public notices for the MPO to provide increased opportunities for under-served populations to be represented in the public participation process.

 - 1. Updated email contact database and revised public outreach using the "Engage Tool."
 January 2020. - 2.
 Annual report to MassDOT on EJ, Title VI and LEP.
 December 2020. - 3.
-Updated maps of Title VI protected population demographics and related impacts. - 4.
-Summary of Benefits and Burdens Analysis.
+Updated maps of Title VI protected population demographics and related impacts. - Summary of Benefits and Burdens Analysis.
 May 2020 with public participation beginning in February 2020 - 5.
-Bilingual notices and products as necessary.
+Translations consistent with the region's LAP for notices and products as necessary.

 Source Budget Est. Staff Effort

 FHWA PL (80%) \$45,000 22 weeks

 MassDOT (20% match) \$11,250 6 weeks

-FTA S.5303 \$ 9,375 5 weeks
+FTA S.5303 \$ 9,37 5 5 weeks

 TOTAL \$65,625 33 weeks

+Direct Labor \$29,012

-Direct Labor Indirect Costs \$29,012 \$36,613
+Indirect Costs \$36,613